The Wishing Shelf Book Awards 2014 for Sleeping With The Dragon

 Another strength: its ability to show how ghosts from disparate pasts rise to affect present-day relationships.
 As Anna comes to understand the confused tangle of past relationships that Nils finds burdensome, she also comes to realize that the real dragons of her story lie not within the pages of a children's book, but alive and too vivid in her own world.
 And as Anna and Nils come to understand each other's very different worlds, they venture together into new territory that will either join or break their newfound relationship.

-In some ways Here Be Dragons could be described as a romance novel: but that would be too simplistic.
+In some ways Sleeping With The Dragon could be described as a romance novel: but that would be too simplistic.
 It could also be described as murder mystery - but that would be putting too much emphasis on death and not enough upon the blossoming of atmosphere and relationship that is central to the story line.

 There's a surprise ending that reveals the real purpose of the Dragon overseeing both their lives; but the meat of the story lies in its ability to trace intersecting cycles of life and subconscious and unconscious influences on its progression.
-Any who want a complex read replete with evolution, change, and Danish folklore and atmosphere will find Here Be Dragons a vivid, engrossing read.
+Any who want a complex read replete with evolution, change, and Danish folklore and atmosphere will find Sleeping With The Dragon a vivid, engrossing read.

 Our Midwest office will also archive the review on our web site for 5 years and will send it to Cengage Learning for inclusion in the Book Review Index that goes out to thousands of school and community libraries throughout the US.

 A mix of mystery, fantasy and romance.
-Here Be Dragons by Anne Wilson is set on a lush Spanish island.
+Sleeping With The Dragon by Anne Wilson is set on a lush Spanish island.
 English ex-pat and children’s author Anna meets Nils Christiansen, a Danish man with a mysterious past.
 Despite their differences an attraction quickly develops and they’re soon living together.
 Little do they know that they are being manipulated by unseen forces.

 In fact, a lot about Nils' character remained ambiguous till the end, which I kept going over in my head long after the last page was turned.
 Otherwise, an excellent read.

-Anne Wilson’s novel, Here Be Dragons, is a tale that defies the boundaries of genre labels.
+Anne Wilson’s novel, Sleeping With The Dragon, is a tale that defies the boundaries of genre labels.
 Classified by the author as a mystery, this book is also fantasy, drama, and a romance.
-Wilson warns readers from the beginning that “Just because you can’t see them doesn’t mean they’re not there.”
+Wilson warns readers from the beginning that "Just because you can’t see them doesn’t mean they’re not there."
 While her message does not clarify who the “them” is, her warning should be heeded.
 There is much going on beneath the surface of this tale.
-Anna, the protagonist, is an ex-teacher and successful children’s writer living in Palma.
-Her book series centers around a dragon and the adventures he gets into to protect the kingdom.
+Anna, the protagonist, is an ex-teacher and successful children's writer living in Palma.
+Her book series centres around a dragon and the adventures he gets into to protect the kingdom.
 Little does Anna know that her fairy tales may be more real than she ever could have imagined.

-Here Be Dragons was an enjoyable read, and the hint of fantasy within was a fresh take on the mystery genre.
+Sleeping With The Dragon was an enjoyable read, and the hint of fantasy within was a fresh take on the mystery genre.
 Wilson’s ability to create palpable settings is to be admired.
 As I was reading, I could feel the heat of Palma, taste the Danish cuisine Nils cooked, and walk through the darkened corners of their cave-house.
 My only concern was that the romance between Nils and Anna felt a bit forced.
-Nils’ gruff and demanding demeanor seemed to clash with Anna’s adventurous and laid-back personality.
+Nils’ gruff and demanding demeanour seemed to clash with Anna’s adventurous and laid-back personality.
 However, this could easily be put aside by acknowledging that often opposites attract, and the intrigue of Wilson’s story carried it along.
-I recommend Anne Wilson’s Here Be Dragons to anyone looking for a good mystery with a unique twist.
+I recommend Anne Wilson’s Sleeping With The Dragon to anyone looking for a good mystery with a unique twist.